parsons-cc/clock/README.md

 You can [download this project here](https://github.com/parsons-cc/timepiece/archive/gh-pages.zip) to get started!

+Part 2 of this assignment can be submitted via public link, email, or Google Drive.

 ### Part 3: Execution (Due 11/20)

 Continue the work of your prototype to finish your project.
 You may want to change your final product based on the prototype, which is totally fine.
 The goal is to stay true to your original idea but also be able to finish it in time.

 We will review and critique the final projects in class.
-Keep in mind that you should have uploaded the final project to your class site by the time class starts.
 Good luck!

+Part 3 of this assigment may be submitted via public link.

 ### Resources